Skip to main content

 General questions

-Applications must be lodged by the date stated in the programs guidelines that can be found on the Office of Sport website.
+Applications must be lodged by the date stated in the program guidelines that can be found on the Office of Sport website.
 The application must be lodged via the Office of Sport’s SmartyGrants platform.

 It is good practice to complete the application in SmartyGrants well prior to the closing time.
 You are responsible for ensuring you have adequate technical capability, including sufficient bandwidth, to complete the application in SmartyGrants.

-Late applications can only be made where an applicant has started an application in SmartyGrants prior to the closing date/time.
 If for some unforeseen reason you are not able to lodge your application on time, you must contact the Office of Sport at the earliest possible time and within one hour after the closing date/time.

-If any document is not available prior to the closing date/time and you would like to submit this for consideration you must contact via email within one hour of the closing date/time.
-Late supporting documentation will only be accepted for applications already submitted in SmartyGrants and it will only be considered where its acceptance would not compromise the integrity and competitiveness of the process.
+Late supporting documentation will only be accepted for applications already submitted in SmartyGrants before the closing date and time and will only be considered where its acceptance would not compromise the integrity and competitiveness of the process.

 Applying for the grant is a simple process using the SmartyGrants platform.
 The application can be found on the Office of Sport SmartyGrants Page.